MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Pictorial representation of a function, domain, co-domain, and range of a function.
 The real-valued function of the real variable, domain, and range of these functions, constant, identity, polynomial, rational, modulus, signum and greatest integer functions with their graphs.
 Sum, difference, product, and quotients of functions.

-• Relations and Functions: Types of relations: Reflexive, symmetric, transitive and equivalence relations.
+• Relations and Functions: Types of relations: Reflexive, symMETric, transitive and equivalence relations.
 One to one and onto functions, composite functions, the inverse of a function.
 Binary operations.
 Partial fractions, Logarithms, and its related properties.

-• Trigonometric functions: Positive and negative angles.
+• TrigonoMETric functions: Positive and negative angles.
 Measuring angles in radians and degrees and conversion from one measure to another.
-Definition of trigonometric functions with the help of the unit circle.
+Definition of trigonoMETric functions with the help of the unit circle.
 The truth of the identity

 MU OET 2019 Mathematics syllabus

-• Inverse trigonometric functions: Definition, range, domain, principal value branches.
-Graphs of inverse trigonometric functions.
-Elementary properties of inverse trigonometric functions.
+• Inverse trigonoMETric functions: Definition, range, domain, principal value branches.
+Graphs of inverse trigonoMETric functions.
+Elementary properties of inverse trigonoMETric functions.

 ALGEBRA

-• Principle of mathematical induction: Process of the proof by induction, motivating the application of the method by looking at natural numbers as the least inductive subset of real numbers.
+• Principle of mathematical induction: Process of the proof by induction, motivating the application of the METhod by looking at natural numbers as the least inductive subset of real numbers.
 The principle of mathematical induction and simple applications.

 • Complex numbers and quadratic equations: Introduction, Complex numbers, Algebra of complex numbers, Brief description of algebraic properties of complex numbers, The modulus and the conjugate of the complex number, Argand plane and polar representation, Fundamental theorem of algebra.
 The solution of quadratic equations in the complex number system, Square root of a complex number.